With new Health & Safety at Work regulations Council required an upgrade to their paper-based systems to ensure compliance.

 User stories were grouped into sprints with working demos delivered at the end of each block of work.
 Feedback was taken on board and looped back into subsequent sprints to ensure the project stayed focused on ease of use.

-We used an off-the-shelf bootstrap theme to help keep costs under control, and built this solution on a .NET backend.
-Development environments were set-up in Microsoft Azure with the final solution being deployed within BOPRC’s self-hosted environment.
+The frontend used a bootstrap theme to speed the development process, and we built the backend on .NET backend.
+Development and UAT environments were set-up in Microsoft Azure with the final solution being self-hosted by the Council.